 Magnificent old trees, huge meadows, and a cherry tree avenue characterize the Lohrpark, the highest park in Frankfurt.
 It has a lookout point where people can have a magnificent view of the metropolis and the Taunus.

-The Lohrpark offers plenty of space for sports and fun year around.
-The people from Frankfurt meet there to have a picnic, to hike around, to play kites, or to barbecue in front of a panorama city view.
-This is also a place for the people from Frankfurt to celebrate New Year’s Eve and watch fireworks.
+The Lohrpark offers plenty of space for sports and fun year-round.
+The people from Frankfurt meet there doing things such as having a picnic, playing kites in front of a panorama city view.
+Lohrpark is also a place for the people from Frankfurt to celebrate New Year’s Eve and watch fireworks.

 Eat at the famous Braun Fish Restaurant